Juan-Gigabyte/Food-Preferences-with-R/README.md

 A data visualization project using a [Kaggle Dataset](https://www.kaggle.com/vijayashreer/food-preferences) that has the food preferences of people from around the world.
 I will be using R as my language of choice for this project.

+You can also see the project on [RPubs](http://rpubs.com/JuanGigabyte/foodPreferences).

 ## Goals for the project

 - - - -